Security overview

 Access is also granted through the CLI or directly through an API.
 Such access requires a JWT token.
 A long-lived refresh token with 20 years of validity can be generated and revoked in the web application or through the API using the account password.
 The refresh token can then be used to generate a JWT token that has about 1-hour validity.

 To encourage and enable third-party vulnerability reports, Debricked runs a vulnerability disclosure program.
-The program is detailed on our website under “Report a vulnerability”.
+The program is detailed on the website under “Report a vulnerability”.
 The program allows independent researchers to search for, investigate, and responsibly disclose any vulnerabilities found in the service without the risk of legal action from our side.
 High-severity vulnerabilities are handled immediately, within 1 business day.

 Debricked’s security testing also includes regular SAST and DAST scanning with professional third-party tools.